Ashp116/ChatDB/README.md

 * Enter natural language queries like:

   * "Show me all the users"
-  * "Get me the user in users that has the name Ash"
+  * "Get me the user in users who has the name Ash"
   * "Show me all the inventory items"

 * View formatted results instantly without writing SQL!